-Gina is a member of the experimental team for the National Institutes of Health/National Center for Complementary and Integrative Health-funded Well-Being Study.
+Gina was a member of the experimental team for the National Institutes of Health/National Center for Complementary and Integrative Health-funded Well-Being Study.
 This study aims to examine the impact of training in well-being-enhancing practices on emotions, attention, sleep and stress.
-Gina conducts data collection sessions using fMRI, psychophysiological and behavioral measures.
+Gina conducted data collection sessions using fMRI, psychophysiological and behavioral measures.

 She is interested in how well-being interventions can be used to increase positive affect and their effects on the brain.

 What does well-being mean to me?

 "Finding balance and purpose in all aspects of your life."